celaxodon/PDF_collator/README.rst

 As of June, 2015, the script has been designed to do the following:

-* Checks that necessary filesystems have been mounted.
+* Checks that necessary remote filesystems have been mounted.

 * Checks that the full range of files, as indicated by the COC naming scheme.
   If the full range is not found, a warning is given to the user, but proceeds